rrra/www/content/post/2019/march-minutes.md

 #### Media
 * Steve K0STK
-* :new: Members that they can get events added to the website calendar by e-mailing webmaster@rrra.org
+* :new: Members they can get their events added to the website calendar by e-mailing [webmaster@rrra.org](webmaster@rrra.org)
-* :new: Demonstrated how members can sign up for the club SMS alerts by texting their call sign to alerts@rrra.org.
+* :new: Demonstrated how members can sign up for the club SMS alerts by texting their call sign to [alert@rrra.org](alert@rrra.org).
-* :new: See K0STK after the meeting or contact webmaster@rrra.org if you have any questions or need help
+* :new: See K0STK after the meeting or contact [webmaster@rrra.org](webmaster@rrra.org) if you have any questions or need help

 ### Old Business